 The Inquiry will only share Personal Data with third parties when it has a legal basis to do so.
 Any person or organisation with whom Personal Data is shared will be expected to comply with any applicable data protection legislation.
 Such third parties may include, but will not be limited to: core participants (including their legal representatives); witnesses; experts who are assisting the Inquiry team; counsel; external consultants or service providers (such as IT or document management); press agencies; the Scottish Government; the Keeper of the Records of Scotland; and the wider public.

-Where it is necessary for any Personal Data to be transferred outside of the UK (for example, due to the location of a service-provider’s systems), we will ensure that we comply with all applicable legislation.
+Where it is necessary for any Personal Data to be transferred outside of the UK (for example, due to the location of a service-provider’s systems), we will ensure that appropriate safeguards are in place in accordance with UK data protection law, such as transfers to countries subject to UK adequacy regulations or the use of International Data Transfer Agreements (IDTAs).

 How long will the Inquiry keep your Personal Data?